Thousands of creative leaders manage their agencies with Workamajig.

 In reality, most project management tools are specialized to use a handful of methodologies.
 This will be a factor in what methodology you eventually choose to use.

-Below, I’ll take a look at 9 of the most popular project management methodologies.
+Below, we’ll take a look at and explore 13 of the most popular project management methodologies.

 The Waterfall methodology is the oldest methodology on this list.
 It was first outlined by Dr. Winston Royce in 1970 as a response to managing the increasingly complex nature of software development.
 Since then, it has become widely adopted, most prominently in the software industry.